Kwong Wai Siew Peck San Theng: History

-Kwong Wai Siew Peck San Theng was originally a cemetery in Singapore that was established in 1870 by Cantonese and Hakka immigrants largely from the three prefectures of Guangzhou, Huizhou and Zhaoqing in Guangdong Province, China.
+Kwong Wai Siew Peck San Theng was originally a cemetery in Singapore that was established in 1870 by Cantonese and Hakka immigrants largely from the three prefectures of Guangzhou, Huizhou and Zhaoqing in Guangdong, China.
 The first words of the three prefectures, Guang-Hui-Zhao were the origins of the name 廣惠肇, or transliterated as Kwong-Wai-Siew.
 Within a century, Peck San Theng (PST) became one of the biggest Chinese cemeteries in Singapore, holding more than 100,000 graves over 324 acre of land.

+The earliest known graves in the cemetery was marked 1830 and 1831 and a collective grave marked 1873 for immigrants without descendants from the three prefectures.
+Other associations and clans started creating collective graves at the cemetery.
+A stone stele marked 1890 stated that “a temple was built in the burial ground, roads were paved and a cemetery organization was founded in this year.”

+In 1916, an organization was created which consisted of nine regional associations to manage PST.
+Seven other Hakka and Cantonese regional associations later joined PST, making a total of 16 communities managing PST.

+In 1922, PST built a Peck Shan temple dedicated to Goddess of Mercy and also stablished a Chinese primary school for local Chinese children.

+In 1954, to avoid conflicts among the 16 associations, an 18-member governing committee with two representatives from the original 9 associations was set up to manage PST.

 In 1979, the Singapore government decided to acquire all its land to create the present-day Bishan Town.
 Many graves were exhumed and remains cremated during the 1980s.
 To enable Peck San Theng to continue with its tradition, the government leased 8 acre of land to Peck San Theng for accommodating an office block, two temples and a columbarium.
 The columbarium houses some 100,000 niches which are available to the public irrespective of race, language and religion since 1980.
-It was and will continue to be a place for ancestral worship in Singapore.
+It continues to be a place for ancestral worship in Singapore.
 Peck San Teng also provides financial support to the Kwong Wai Shiu Hospital, a charitable organisation that provides healthcare and hospice services to the aged and needy.

 In 2018, a heritage gallery was built in Kwong Wai Siew Peck San Theng to illustrate the story of Kampong San Teng.